SP-SimpleChat/SP_Advanced-Secure-Protocol-Design-Implementation-and-Review/README.md

 ## Introduction
 - Our goal is to implement a simple lightweight secure chat protocol.
-This protocol will be WebSocket based.
+This protocol will be WebSocket based or TCP based.
 In this document it will discuss the protocol design and its structure.

 - Language used for Implementation: Python, JSON